rust-lang/rustc-dev-guide/src/getting-started.md

 recommend trying to build on a Raspberry Pi :P

 - Recommended >=30GB of free disk space; otherwise, you will have to keep clearing incremental caches.
-More space is better, the compiler is a bit of a hog; it's a problem we are aware of.
+More space is better; the compiler is a bit of a hog; it's a problem we are aware of.
 - Recommended >=8GB RAM.
 - Recommended >=2 cores; having more cores really helps.